readymadehost/symfony-dev-docker/README.md

 With vscode's remote container extension, we can simply connect into cli container.

+## For development usages

+- Clone this repo and pull on update.
+ReadyMadeHost cli tool coming soon...

 ## For production usages

 - Planning for ready made host.
 Coming soon...